Auckland, New Zealand

 This evening the group explore Queenstown including the Blue Kanu and rum bars.

-Overview: Today the group has a jetboat picnic up on the Makarora.
+Today the group has a jetboat ride followed by a picnic lunch up on the Makarora.

 Jetboats were invented in New Zealand as a clever way of navigating the very shallow water we get on our South Island braided rivers.
 It is smooth, fast and very manoueverable.
 The boat takes you and your companions down the Makarora and up the Wilkin, showcasing some of the best jetboating terrain in the country – gravel banks, fast flowing rivers against a backdrop of Southern Alps, gin-clear water.